 Cason Lynley is the Director of Marketing and Sales for journals and books.
 She came to the Press in 1999 and, during that time, has held in five different positions at the Press.
 Marketing and Sales supports the Press’s overall mission of wide dissemination of scholarly books and journals while also working to sustain the long-term financial viability of the Press.
 She is actively involved with the Association for University Presses (formerly AAUP) and has served on the education and annual program committee for the Society for Scholarly Publishing for many years.
 Prior to her time at the Press, Cason worked for Southern Progress Corporation, publisher of Southern Living and Southern Accents magazines.
 Cason received a MA in English with an emphasis in creative writing from North Carolina State University and holds a BA in English and Religion from Wake Forest University.

-Ken Wissoker is the Editorial Director of Duke University Press, acquiring books across the humanities, social sciences, and the arts.
+Ken Wissoker is the Senior Executive Editor of Duke University Press, acquiring books across the humanities, social sciences, and the arts.
 He joined the Press as an Acquisitions Editor in 1991; became Editor-in-Chief in 1997; and was named Editorial Director in 2005.
 In addition to his duties at the Press, he serves as Director of Intellectual Publics at The Graduate Center, CUNY in New York City.
 He has published over a thousand books that have won over one hundred prizes.
 He has written on publishing for the Chronicle of Higher Education, the Scholarly Kitchen, and Cinema Journal, and writes a column for the Japanese cultural studies journal 5.
 He speaks regularly on publishing at universities in the US and around the world.